Curriculum 2023 - 2024

 National Curriculum 2014

-All classes are of mixed ability, they are organised by means of age.
-Children are taught, in the main, by their own class teacher, but there are times when a number of classes are combined into ability groups to teach specific aspects of the curriculum – particularly in English, phonics and Mathematics.
+All classes are of mixed ability, they are organised into classes according to their year of birth.
+Children are taught, by their own class teacher, but there are times when a number of classes are combined into ability groups to teach specific aspects of the curriculum – particularly in Phonics.

-Teaching is generally in separate subject areas but subjects may also be taught as part of a theme that will be studied for a period of half a term.
+Teaching is generally in separate subject areas but subjects may also be taught as part of a topic that will be studied for a period of time.
 Teachers use a variety of teaching methods to deliver the curriculum – whole class, group or individual work as appropriate.
-Care is taken to ensure that work is provided for children throughout the ability range.
+Care is taken to ensure that work is provided for children and challenge tasks given as appropriate.